roanumba/firstRepo/README.md

 # firstRepo
-This is my fist git repository
+This is my fist git repository.

+With my angularjs testapps